Cryptographic Applications

 What is cryptography and why is it important?

 Cryptography is the practice of securing information through encryption, decryption, and other techniques.
-It is important because it protects sensitive data, ensures secure communication, and prevents unauthorized access.
+It is essential for protecting sensitive data, ensuring privacy, and enabling secure communication.

 How does cryptography enhance data security?

-Cryptography enhances data security by encrypting information, making it unreadable without the correct decryption key.
-It also ensures data integrity through hashing and authenticates users with digital signatures.
+Cryptography enhances data security by encrypting information, making it unreadable to unauthorized users.
+It also ensures data integrity and authenticity through hashing and digital signatures.

 What are the main types of cryptography?

-The main types of cryptography are symmetric cryptography, which uses the same key for encryption and decryption, and asymmetric cryptography, which employs a pair of keys: a public key and a private key.
+The main types of cryptography are symmetric and asymmetric cryptography.
+Symmetric cryptography uses a single key for encryption and decryption, while asymmetric cryptography employs a pair of keys—public and private.

 What are the challenges in implementing cryptographic applications?